 All are welcome!

-We also offer adult Sunday School at 9 am.
+We also offer adult Sunday School at 9 am on Sunday mornings.

-Join us Wednesdays at 5 pm or Saturdays at 4 pm for a meal.
+Join us Saturdays at 4 pm for a meal.
 We also offer assistance to our homeless and low income neighbors during this time in partnership with our own Centennial Community of Hope.

 If you are interested in preparing and serving a meal, you can sign up to do that here.

 Occasionally we have agencies and nonprofits from around the Frederick community visit at dinner time and talk about the services they offer.

-If your agency is interested in connecting, contact Deacon Julie to arrange a Wednesday or Saturday to visit.
+If your agency is interested in connecting, contact Pastor Deb to arrange a Saturday to visit.